Franciszek Paweł Raszeja: Personal life

 He married Stanisława Deniszczuk in 1923.
 They had two daughters: Bożena and Ewa.

 Honors

 His name was given to the Municipal hospital in Poznań at Mickiewicz Street (opened in 1953), one of the streets in Warsaw, Koło district (present district of Wola), and a neighbourhood in Chełmno.

+He received the Righteous Among the Nations title from Yad Vashem in on 11 April 2000.